 If we all managed to jump the initial height, we would raise the crossbar a little.
 We would again take turns to jump.
 We would continue like this until we reached a level at which only one of us could jump, and that person became the champion, much to the disappointment of the other contestants.
 Who doesn't want to be the champion?

-I noted that those who failed to become champions, me included sometimes, would be greatly disturbed by their failure and would be engulfed by a strong sense of inferiority.
+I noted that those who failed to emerge champions, me included sometimes, would be greatly disturbed by their failure and would be engulfed by a strong sense of inferiority.
 The matter would become worse whenever the champion used our failure to tease us.
 We would also wonder what it was that made the other boy superior.
-We would then put extra effort in our practice, with a view to eventually dispossessing the defending champion of the crown.
+We would then put extra effort in our practice, with a view to eventually taking the crown.

 We were never satisfied with the comfort zone; we were always eager to go beyond it.
 We never kept the crossbar at the same height.
 Instead, we continued to raise it until we got to a level that was beyond us.
 Even when we got to this level, we never took that to be the end of the road.
 We would continue to focus on the game, putting more effort in our practice and competing more and more.